shoprunback/go-raph/raph/README.md

 ```go
 func Concat(path, path2 []string) []string
 ```
 Concat returns the path concatenated with the specified path.
+Last id of path, if it exists, should be equal to first id of path2, if it exists.

 #### func  Contains